Is price parity right for your business? That depends on a number of factors that we will discuss in depth below.

 As usual, the 800 lb gorilla in the room here is Amazon.
 According to what’s known as Amazon’s General Pricing Rule, the item price and total price for a product listed on Amazon’s marketplace must be equal to or lower than the price of that product listed on any other website (in the US, but not in Europe).
 The item price is the price listed for that item, and the total price is the actual payable amount (inclusive of shipping and any discounts.)

-It is critical for brands and retailers to be aware of the various ways consumers learn about, consider, and ultimately purchase their products.
+It is critical for sellers to be aware of the various ways customers learn about, consider, and ultimately purchase their products.
 It is not unreasonable to assume for many products that the journey would entail visits to a brand’s website, a retailer’s website (or even an aggregator like Google Shopping), an online marketplace, and a visit to a store.
 Price parity ensures that consumers will see a unified message along that journey.

-If you determine that consumers can be segmented, and that there are advantages to be gained by having variations in pricing based on the channel, brands should proceed with caution.
+If you determine that consumers can be segmented and that there are advantages to be gained by having variations in pricing based on the channel, brands should proceed with caution.
 Walmart is known to charge more online for certain products that are unprofitable to ship than they charge for those products in-store.
-While this may make sense for Walmart’s bottom line, consumers don’t like to feel manipulated.
-In this specific case, Walmart may be eroding consumers’ belief in their core brand promise of Every Day Low Prices.
+While this may make sense for Walmart’s bottom line, shoppers don’t like to feel manipulated.
+In this specific case, Walmart may be eroding consumers’ belief in their core brand promise of “Everyday Low Prices.”

 On the other hand, Target offers consumers a price match guarantee stating that if consumers find a product listed for less at Target.com, they are eligible to receive a refund for the difference.
 Target offers this guarantee while at the same time being open about the fact that they don’t guarantee geographical price parity in their brick and mortar locations.

 As the Target example demonstrates, there are a lot of potential ways to segment consumers and vary your pricing: .com, online marketplaces, in-store, or geographical.